 Jesse Dougherty, spokesman for the state GOP, said that cabinet secretaries should be held accountable for what the Administration puts forth.

-As evidence that Burke "promoted" Doyle’s 2005-07 budget, Dougherty pointed to an April 2005 Capital Times interview in which Burke said that while politically independent, "I support Gov. Doyle's positions entirely."
+As evidence that Burke "promoted" Doyle’s 2005-07 budget, Dougherty pointed to an April 2005 Wisconsin State Journal interview in which Burke said that while politically independent, "I support Gov. Doyle's positions entirely."

 Burke’s role in the second budget in question (2007-09) is somewhat clearer.